nighthawkcoders/teacher_portfolio/_posts/2023-11-28-CSSE-selection.md

 ---

 ## Player Selection Screen
+Make a lesson and code around Parallax.
+Integrate ideas so they can be adapted by Teacher project.

 Pick your Player.
 Look into a technique to change player froom default Mario sprite to alternate Sprite.
 Save the Player to personal settings.

 Sprite Selection